shermanflan/airflow-on-aks/README.md

 # airflow-local
-Repo for running airflow for the following use cases:
+Repo with a customized airflow image aimed at the following use cases:

 - Local development via docker-compose
 - Azure Container Instances